Rutgers University Department of Physics and Astronomy

 Homeworks: Since people usually "learn by doing," the homeworks are an extremely important part of the course experience.
 Homeworks will be assigned at intervals of 1 or 1.5 weeks; they will be graded and returned to you.
 See the guidelines for submitting homeworks.

 Exams: There will be a midterm and a final.
 The midterm will be given in class, probably in late October.
 The final will be a two-hour exam during finals period; the date and time are yet to be determined.

-Web site: If you are looking at a paper copy of this document, it is actually a printout of the course home page located at http://www.physics.rutgers.edu/grad/501.
-Please bookmark this location.
-It will be used frequently for listing homework assignments and communicating other details about the course.
+Web site: If you are looking at a paper copy of this document, it is actually a printout of the course public home page located at http://www.physics.rutgers.edu/grad/501.
+However, you will probably make much more use of the course Canvas page, where homework assignments and other materials will be posted.

 Communication: My "posted office hours" are as listed above, but you are free to see me at other times as well.
 If it's a quick question, just drop in; otherwise it might be advisable to phone or email ahead to make an appointment.
 Also, feel free to contact me by email about any aspect of the course.

 Grades: To arrive at the final grade I will do a numerical calculation first (with weights of approximately 40% for homeworks, 25% for the midterm, and 35% for the final).
 This will then be adjusted, based on factors like class participation, to arrive at a final letter grade.

 Course Policies and Student Resources: Please read here for departmental and university information on various topics including